Pan-Fried Pork Chinese Dumplings {Homemade Dipping Sauce}

 Set the burner to low and steam the dumplings.

-Let cook until the pork is thoroughly cooked and the water has evaporated (about 8 to 10 minutes).
+Cook until the pork is cooked through, and the water has evaporated (about 8 to 10 minutes).

 Remove the lid and continue to cook for just a moment to brown the bottom sides of the dumplings.